-Defined contribution: the Association maintains a defined contribution 403(b) retirement plan for all eligible employees.
+- Defined contribution: The Association maintains a defined contribution 403(b) retirement plan for all eligible employees.
 The plan requires annual employer contributions equal to 10% of participants' compensation up to the Social Security taxable wage base.
-Retirement plan expense totaled \$335,274 for the year ended September 30, 2015.

-Tax deferred annuity plan: The Association also sponsors a tax deferred annuity plan under Section 403(b) of the Internal Revenue Code.
+Retirement plan expense totaled \$350,791 and \$335,274 for the years ended September 30, 2016 and 2015, respectively. - Tax deferred annuity plan: The Association also sponsors a tax deferred annuity plan under Section 403(b) of the Internal Revenue Code.
 The plan is an employee elective deferral retirement plan, which covers all eligible participants as stipulated by the plan document.
 The Association makes no contributions under this plan.